apricotts/apricotts/README.md

   - Uses `grep` with a regex pattern to find words that start with 's' and are not followed by 'a'.
   - Outputs to `t.txt`.

+### Q.2 Account Number and Password generator
+ ####  Output Generation
+The following script generates a random password and account number with fixed lengths and specific constraints.